 Employees who are on a 12-month appointment (associate/assistant deans, 12-month research faculty, professional research assistants, classified and university staff) must submit leave requests to their supervisor through their employee portal.
 Monthly employees must submit a timesheet electronically through their portal by the 5th day of each month (for leave taken the previous month).
-Please contact the SEHD HR team for training, technical assistance, or questions.
+Please contact the SEHD HR and Payroll Coordinator (Jessica Coon) for training, technical assistance, or questions.